A fast time-stepping strategy for dynamical systems equipped with a surrogate model: Conclusions

 \section{Conclusions}

 This work develops a new methodology to accelerate the time integration of large ODEs using surrogate models.
 Specifically, surrogate information is incorporated into the numerical solution of the original ODEs using multirate methods.
 We derive and analyze two implementations of this new time-stepping technique: \mrimethod{} and \spcmethod{}.
 Both combine continuous evolution of the surrogate model with discrete Runge--Kutta steps of the full ODE.
-There are numerous ways to generate surrogate models that offer flexible trade-offs between accuracy, computational cost, and stability.
+There are numerous ways to generate surrogate models that offer flexible trade-offs among accuracy, computational cost, and stability.
 The new methods are designed such that the overall order of accuracy is independent of the surrogate model.
-The more accurate the surrogate models are, the smaller the error constants are, which leads to smaller local truncation errors.
+The more accurate the surrogate models are, the smaller the local error constants are, which leads to a smaller global error.

-Numerical experiments reveal that, at low orders of accuracy, it is possible to achieve orders of magnitude speedups versus traditional Runge--Kutta methods.
-As the order increases, overheads associated with evaluations of $V$, $W^*$, and the surrogate model are penalized more when measuring efficiency, and speedups tend to decrease.
+Numerical experiments reveal that, at low orders of accuracy, it is possible to achieve orders of magnitude speedups over traditional Runge--Kutta methods.
+As the order increases, overheads associated with evaluations of $\Vmat$, $\Wmat*$, and the surrogate model are penalized more when measuring efficiency, and speedups tend to decrease.
 There is not a clear winner between \mrimethod{} and \spcmethod{}; their relative performance appears to depend heavily on the properties of the full and surrogate models.

-While this paper focuses on explicit methods for nonstiff problems, the authors also plan to explore implicit methods for stiff problems and differential algebraic equations.
-Further extensions include applying and comparing other flavors of multirate methods for constructing surrogate model based time-steppers.
+The methods considered in this paper are based on explicit multirate infinitesimal methods, although the surrogate integration can be done implicitly.
+Even so, the explicit treatment of the surrogate model error can lead to stepsize restrictions.
+Instability can occur if a surrogate model does not capture the stiffness of the full model.
+The authors plan to explore implicit and implicit-explicit methods \cite{Sandu_2014_IMEX-GLM,Sandu_2014_IMEX_GLM-Extrap,Sandu_2015_IMEX-TSRK,Sandu_2016_highOrder-IMEX-GLM} for stiff problems and differential-algebraic equations.
+We note that stiffness can appear in the full model, surrogate model, and even the surrogate model error, and each scenario brings different considerations.